Cqsi/casimir.github.io/README.md

-My website that's hosted with Github Pages nad partially made with Jekyll (it's an awesome combination!).
+My website that's hosted with Github Pages and partially made with Jekyll (it's an awesome combination!).